rai62/screanswer/README.md

 screanswer answer 'What is the capital of France?'
 ```

-This will answer the specified text using ChatGPT and print the answer to the terminal.
+This will answer the specified text using chat AI and print the answer to the terminal.

 - To read text aloud: